-There is no road access to Gwaii Haanas.
-It is only accessible by floatplane or boat.
+There is no road access to Gwaii Haanas - the park is limited to floatplane or boat.
+Visitors who come to explore Gwaii Haanas do so either as part of a guided trip, travelling with a licensed tour operator, or on a self-guided adventure.
 For a list of licensed tour operators, including floatplane service, visit the Gwaii Haanas website at https://www.pc.gc.ca/en/pn-np/bc/gwaiihaanas/visit

-If you are near the shoreline and feel a major earthquake making it difficult to stand, you must “Drop, Cover, and Hold On”, and then evacuate to higher ground immediately.
-High ground is considered anything over 10m above the high water mark.
+Haida Gwaii is one of Canada's most seimically active areas.
+If you are near the shoreline and feel a major earthquake making it difficult to stand, you must “Drop, Cover, and Hold On” and then evacuate to higher ground immediately.
+High ground on is considered anything over 10m above the high water mark.
 Ask your accommodation provider about evacuation spots and muster points.
-In late 2018, BC Hydro poles were painted with blue arrows to indicate the path to evacuation areas.
+In 2018, BC Hydro poles were painted with blue arrows to indicate the path to evacuation areas.